 The Dutch government-funded MFS II program, which provided over €82 million to Cordaid in 2014, expired in 2015.
-Due to this loss of funding, Cordaid’s program in “Israel/Palestine” has been severely cut.
-All projects in Israel, the West Bank, and Gaza expired on or before December 31, 2015.
+Due to this loss of funding, Cordaid’s program in “Israel/Palestine” was severely cut.

 - In 2001, Cordaid joined other Dutch-based organizations Pax, Oxfam Novib, and ICCO, in creating the United Civilians for Peace (UCP) organization, which advocates for BDS (boycott, divestment, and sanctions) campaigns against Israel.